 Note: This is not used as a decorator!

-- req The flask request, containing the remote user and the client IP - write\to\audit\log (bool) whether the policy name should be added to the audit log entry privacyidea.api.lib.prepolicy.mangle(request=None, action=None)
+- req The flask request, containing the remote user and the client IP - write_to_audit_log (bool) whether the policy name should be added to the audit log entry

-Returns Return a value or REMOTE\USER, can be "disable", "active" or "force".
+Returns Return a value or REMOTE USER, can be "disable", "active" or "force".